n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 Third, all left-side dependent-vowel (matra) signs must be tagged to be moved to the beginning of the syllable, with `POS_PREBASE_MATRA`.

-All right-side, above-base, and below-base dependent-vowel (matra) signs are tagged `POS_AFTER_SUBJOINED`.
+All right-side and above-base dependent-vowel (matra) signs are tagged `POS_AFTER_SUBJOINED`.

+All below-base dependent-vowel (matra) signs are tagged `POS_BELOWBASE_CONSONANT`.

 For simplicity, shaping engines may choose to tag matras in an earlier text-processing step, using the information in the